 Aqua + Wood + Gold

-A quick trick for dialing up the contrast in any aqua-hued bathroom: select woods, metals and even leathers (peep that adorable toiler paper holder) that live just a direct skip across the color wheel (that's orange, for those of you who didn't pay attention in elementary school art class.)
-The blue-green shade of this wallcovering and tile makes a cool complement for the warmer wood tones throughout.
+A quick trick for dialing up the contrast in any aqua-hued bathroom: Select woods, metals, and even leathers (peep that adorable toiler paper holder) that live just a direct skip across the color wheel (that's orange, for those of you who didn't pay attention in elementary school art class).
+The blue-green shade of this wall covering and tile makes a cool complement for the warmer wood tones throughout.
 "For this bathroom, we wanted to keep it beachy and fresh and use a blue that wasn't too masculine," explains Ashley Clark.
-"The variation in the tile and contrasting white in the wallpaper helps this space feel fresh and clean."
-And of course, when dealing with bathrooms, cleanliness is the goal—in function as well as aesthetic.
+"The variation in the tile and contrasting white in the wallpaper help this space feel fresh and clean."
+And of course, when dealing with bathrooms, cleanliness is the goal—in function, as well as aesthetic.

 Yellow + Gray